chromaui/chromatic-docs/branching-and-baselines.md

 ### UI Review: comparing branches

-For [UI Review](review), Chromatic's aim is to show you "what will change on the base branch when you merge this PR?".
+For [UI Review](review), Chromatic's aim is to show you what will change on the base branch when you merge this PR.

 As such, Chromatic will compare each story on the head branch with the way the story looked on the base branch when you branched off.
 This is similar to what systems like GitHub do when showing you the code changes in a PR.